WDI-SEA/react-github-issues/README.md

 ![show](./media/show.png)
 ___
 ## Getting Started
-- Use `create-react-app` to generate a new project called 'react-github-issues'
+- As a team, appoint a *"main github human"*.
-- Generate an empty repo on Github and hook up your local repo to the remote
+- *Main Github Human*: A. Use `create-react-app` to generate a new project called 'react-github-issues' locally on your machine.
+B. Push up to a Github repository that will act as the central repository for your team.
-- Study the examples and the [real live Github Issues page](https://github.com/facebook/react/issues) and review the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) article from the docs to come up with a solid plan for your components.
+- *As a team*: Study the examples and the [real live Github Issues page](https://github.com/facebook/react/issues) and review the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) article from the docs to come up with a solid plan for your components.
 - No API keys are required to access the Github Issues endpoint located here `https://api.github.com/repos/facebook/react/issues?page=1&per_page=100`
     - [Github API Docs - Issues Endpoint](https://developer.github.com/v3/issues/)
     - Looks like the limit is a return of 100 issues per call
     - You are welcome to use the issues from another large repo if you would like to
-- use `fetch` or install and use `axios`
+- use `fetch` or install and use `axios`.
-- Install `react-router-dom`
+- Install `react-router-dom` to use `React Router` for single page application building.

 ___
 ## Tips & Tricks